braden-sanders-stoneage/EmailAgent_AP/README.md

 2. **Fetches emails** from the inbox (configurable to include read/unread)
 3. **Processes attachments** - Downloads and decodes PDFs, images, and other file types
 4. **Cleans HTML content** - Converts HTML email bodies to clean, readable plain text
-5. **AI Categorization** - Uses OpenAI GPT-5 to categorize each email into one of six predefined categories
+5. **AI Categorization** - Uses OpenAI GPT-5 to categorize each email into one of six predefined categories and extract invoice numbers
 6. **Organizes & Saves** - Saves emails with their attachments into a structured folder system organized by business week
+7. **Invoice Verification** - Checks extracted invoice numbers against Epicor ERP and generates direct links to invoices

 ## Email Categories